August 9 is National Book Lovers Day, a day for those who can't live without books and reading.

-Today, book lovers can rejoice at a wide variety of genres, authors, books from different time periods.
-There are thrillers, romances, non-fiction and graphic novels...
+Today, book lovers can rejoice at a wide variety of genres, authors, and books from different time periods.
+There are thrillers, romances, non-fiction, and graphic novels...
 Something for every taste!
-And best of all, books are now accessible for everyone on computers, smartphones, tablets and kindles, and of course, the trusty old paperback, as nothing can substitute the feel and smell of book pages when reading a novel.
+And best of all, books are now accessible for everyone on computers, smartphones, tablets, and Kindles.
+However, these cannot replace the trusty old paperback and the feel and smell of book pages when reading a novel.

-Reading is obviously important because it helps us develop language and thinking skills and it also broadens our knowledge.
+Reading is obviously important because it helps us develop language and thinking skills and also helps broaden our knowledge.
 However, there are many other benefits to picking up a book.

-Reading also helps in improving our focus and concentration abilities, as well as being a great tool to enhance memory, as books force you to remember information from the narrative you are focusing on.
+Reading also helps in improving our focus and concentration abilities.
+It is a great tool to enhance memory, as books force you to remember information from the narrative you are focusing on.

 What to do on National Book Lovers Day